AI-SDC/SACRO-ML/examples/user_stories/README.md

 ## Programming languages

-Although, AI-SDC tools is written in Python, some projects may use a different programming language to create their target model.
+Although, SACRO-ML tools is written in Python, some projects may use a different programming language to create their target model.
 However, where possible Python should be preferred as more extensive risk-disclosure testing has been performed.

 While most of the stories are Python examples, `user_story_4` is written in R.

 ## Instructions

 **For researchers or users**
-1. Select the best use-story match to the project.
+1. Select the best user-story match to the project.
 2. Familiarise yourself with the relevant user-story example, and discuss this with the TRE.
 Understanding how the process work for both sides will increase the changes of smooth project.
 3. Pre-process data and generate the ML model as appropriate for the project inside the TRE.
 Remember to follow the relevant researcher  user story example code (**user_story_[x]_researcher.[py/R]**).
 4. Make sure you generated all metadata, data and files required for output checking.